NATIONAL INSTITUTE OF DISASTER MANAGEMENT

 Assistant Professor

-Arkaprabha holds a doctorate degree in Geology from University of Geology.
+Arkaprabha holds a doctorate degree in Geology from University of Delhi.
 His research interests are mass movements, soil science, hillslope processes, critical zone studies, sediment connectivity and geochronology.
 While working as a project scientist previously, he has played a pivotal role in establishing the Pranmati Basin Himalayan Critical Zone Observatory in Uttarakhand, the first of its kind in the Himalayan region.
 He is the recipient of the Maharshi Kanad Post Doctoral Fellowship.

 Dr. Pankaj Kumar